-Oregon's land use laws, enacted in the 1970s, established exclusive farm use (EFU) zones with the intent of protecting farm operations from urbanization pressures and speculative buying.
 Ballot Measure 37, voted into law in 2004, was proposed by citizens who felt the land use laws did not adequately protect private property rights.
 The measure stated that private property owners are entitled to just compensation when a land use regulation restricts the use of their land and reduces its value.
 Instead of paying money, the government may allow the owner to use the property for a use that it could have when the property was acquired.
-In 2007, Ballot Measure

-49 was adopted to modify Measure 37 and gives landowners who have filed claims the right to build a limited number of homes as compensation for land use regulations imposed after they acquired their properties.
-Farmers remain divided on the issue.
+In 2007, Ballot Measure 49 was adopted to modify Measure 37 and gives landowners who have filed claims the right to build a limited number of homes as compensation for land use regulations imposed after they acquired their properties.
+In 2009 the Legislature enacted House Bill 3225 which allowed an extension of Ballot Measure 49 claims for certain claimants who had failed to meet procedural requirements and required the Department of Land Conservation and Development to study the reasons other claimants were not able to meet the requirements.
+As a result of that study the Legislature passed Senate Bill 1049 in 2010 which allowed an extension of additional Ballot Measure 49 claims to claimants who met certain conditions.